Extreme eigenvalues and the emerging outlier in rank-one non-Hermitian deformations of the Gaussian Unitary Ensemble: Low lying eigenvalues and their extremes: a heuristic outlook

-We would like to end our heuristic considerations with a brief outlook on the universality of the scaling factor $N^{-1/3}$.
-This scaling factor is key to the correct description of the transition in question.
-It is easy to trace the exponent $-1/3$ to the quadratic shape of the limiting GUE eigenvalue density $\nu (X)$ in the vicinity of its maximum: $\nu(X) \sim \pi^{-1}(1-{X^2}/{8})$ if $X\ll 1$.
-It is thus natural to conjecture that any random matrix ensemble whose asymptotic mean eigenvalue density is smooth at the scale of the mean-level distance $\Delta$ and has a global parabolic-shaped maximum should, upon an additive rank-one non-Hermitian deformation, demonstrate the same type of critical scaling for its extreme complex eigenvalues, and, most probably, after appropriate rescaling, the same type of critical behaviour of the density of imaginary parts as described in the next section.
 From this point of view, the noticed in \cite{DubErd2021} resemblance of the $N^{-1/3}$ critical scaling in the present model and the edge scaling of extreme real eigenvalues of GUE, which, e.g., manifests itself in the so-called BBP \cite{BBP} transition under additive rank-one Hermitian perturbation of the GUE, looks to us purely coincidental.
-Indeed, the latter is known to have its origin in the square root behaviour of the mean GUE density $\nu (X)$ at the spectral edges $X=\pm 2$ where $\nu(X)$ vanishes, and as such seems nothing to do with the behaviour of the same density close to its maximal point.
+Indeed, the latter is known to have its origin in the square root behaviour of the mean density $\nu (X)$ at the spectral edges where $\nu(X)$ vanishes, and as such seems to have nothing to do with the behaviour of the same density close to its maximal point.